Matt LaFleur

 - Named the Packers' 15th head coach on Jan.
 8, 2019.

-- In his first three seasons leading the Packers, has led Green Bay to a trio of 13-win seasons, three NFC North crowns and two appearances in the NFC Championship Game.
+- In his first three seasons with the Packers (2019-21), led Green Bay to a trio of 13-win seasons, three NFC North crowns and two appearances in the NFC title game.

-- Finished second in The Associated Press NFL Coach of the Year voting in 2021.
+- Finished second in voting for The Associated Press NFL Coach of the Year in 2021.

 - Became just the sixth head coach since 1970 to lead his team to the conference championship game in both of his first two seasons as a head coach, joining Jim Harbaugh (2011-12), Rex Ryan (2009-10), Barry Switzer (1994-95), Seifert (1989-90) and Don McCafferty (1970-71).

-- Helped guide QB Aaron Rodgers to back-to-back NFL Most Valuable Player awards in 2020 and 2021 as he became only the fifth player in NFL history to win consecutive MVPs.
+- Helped guide QB Aaron Rodgers to back-to-back NFL Most Valuable Player awards (2020-2021) as he became only the fifth player in NFL history to win consecutive MVPs.

 - Has guided the Packers to three of the top four seasons in team history for fewest giveaways (11 in 2020, 13 in 2019 and 2021).

-- During his first 10 seasons in the NFL, was a part of offensive staffs that helped their teams rank in the top 10 in the league in total yards seven times (2008-09, 2012-13, 2015-17).
+- During his first 10 seasons in the NFL before coming to Green Bay, was a part of staffs that helped their teams rank in the top 10 in the league in total yards seven times (2008-09, 2012-13, 2015-17).
 Was on a staff that helped its offense finish in the top five in the league in scoring three times, highlighted by No. 1 rankings in 2016 with the Falcons and in 2017 with the Rams.

 - Tutored Falcons QB Matt Ryan, who led the league with a 117.1 passer rating in 2016, the seventh highest in a season in NFL history, on his way to being named NFL Most Valuable Player and Offensive Player of the Year by The Associated Press.